Magcal Performing Arts Academy Main Performance: Mr. Kensuke Yokouchi talks about his thoughts

 The Kanagawa Prefectural Youth Center is a mecca for theater and a sacred place for me.

-In particular, the story of the magistrate's office that flourished from the end of the Edo period through to the Meiji era is a subject that I have been interested in for a long time.
+In particular, the story of the magistrate's office that flourished from the end of the Edo period through the Meiji era is a subject that I have been interested in for a long time.

-The performance will include some of the famous scenes from the "Part-Time Job Show" that was born on this hill, and I hope you enjoy this culmination of our efforts.
+The performance will include some of the famous scenes from the "Part-Time Job Show" that was born on this hill, and I hope you will enjoy this culmination of our efforts.

 Passing the baton to the next generation

-I would like to use this performance as a place to continue what we have been doing up until now, which is to "nurture and learn from the real thing."
+We would like to use this performance as a place to continue what we have been doing up until now, which is to "nurture and learn from the real thing."

 I'm really looking forward to that.